 You can access many of our services on Facebook at www.facebook.com/boxriverbenefice/

-A Holy Eucharist will be offered on behalf of the entire benefice at 11am each Sunday.
-Whilst I appreciate that not physically receiving Communion will be very difficult for many of us, this service will at least offer us the opportunity to engage in spiritual communion together.
-We will still be the Body of Christ as we are united together in worship through the Eucharistic Sacrifice being offered on behalf of the whole body in Church and in our coming together as one, albeit not in the same building.
+A Holy Eucharist will be offered on behalf of the entire benefice at 11am each Sunday during lockdowns.
+Whilst I appreciate that not physically receiving Communion will be very difficult for many of us, this service will still offer us the opportunity to engage in spiritual communion together.
+We will still be the Body of Christ as we are united together in worship through the Eucharistic Sacrifice being offered on behalf of the whole body and in our coming together as one, albeit not in the same building.